Join me on Tuesdays at 12.30pm

 Term 5 :

 1. When can I start pregnancy or postnatal Pilates?

 Pregnancy - You can begin from your 12th week of pregnancy.
 In fact the earlier in your pregnancy you begin, the better.
 Certain conditions could prevent you from participating but these are rare and will be picked up when you complete your medical questionnaire.
 You need the 'OK' from your midwife to attend.

 Postnatal - You can begin when you have had your six week check up.
 However if you have had a c section it is recommended that you wait until the 12 week mark.
-I am able to take you at the 8 week mark following a c section but only with consent from your doctor/midwife/health visitor.

 2. What should I expect?